pygame/pygame/docs/reST/ref/draw.rst

             inward.

    :returns: a rect bounding the changed pixels, if nothing is drawn the
-      bounding rect's position will be the ``center`` parameter value and its width and height will be 0
+      bounding rect's position will be the ``center`` parameter value (float values will be truncated) and its width and height will be 0
    :rtype: Rect

    :raises ValueError: if ``radius < 0`` or ``width < 0`` or ``width > radius``